 I Am Doing Something Great For The Environmental Impact

-Waste disposal is a cause of concern in many places, including the metropolitan I live in.
+Environmental waste disposal is a cause of concern in many places, including the metropolitan I live in.
 Too many produce trash every day for the local garbage collectors to do something about them.
 Hence, it is up to the residents like me to initiate the recycling process and keep the garbage from getting stuck in landfills.

 Whenever I buy egg cartons, for instance, the shell and the carton don’t go straight to my trash bin.
 Instead, I get some dirt, fill every hole in the carton, and plant herbs in it.
 I also clean the shells, crush them, and use them to decorate canvas or makeshift mini pots.